Household Electrical Misinformation

 A ground-fault interrupter (GFCI) is only supposed to trip when a person is getting shocked.
 Well, their purpose is to prevent or stop electrocutions of people.
 But they are too stupid to know the difference between a person getting shocked and a wire or clot of dirt getting "shocked."
 Their design only tells them to trip for ground-faults of any kind (within a certain milliamp range).
 See GFIs.

 A GFCI receptacle will trip off if you overload it (run too many watts).
 This is not true at all.
 Only the circuit breaker in your electrical panel cares about the amount of load things are using.
-A GFCI is not at all sensitive to that, but it is very sensitive to electrical leaks AWAY FROM the path that loads (things running) use.
+A GFCI is not at all sensitive to that, but it is very sensitive to electrical leaks AWAY FROM the path that loads (running things) use.

 Old wires can go bad in the wall.
 So can new wires if they are damaged.
 Wires in walls do not deteriorate much over time.
 Damage from rodents is quite rare compared to the problems that easily happen at the accessible electrical boxes that hold your receptacles, switches, lights, and connections.